-The contrast of bright pink fireweed and fields of layered lupine against the black and silver trunks of a recently-burned forest makes for excellent hiking — the flowers are a pop of color, and the charred trunks around you give an air of mystery to the scene.
-Plus, the lack of leaves and branches make way for big views in every direction.
+The contrast of bright pink fireweed or layers of lupine against the black and silver trunks of a recently-burned forest makes for excellent hiking.
+The flowers are a pop of color and the charred trunks around you give the scene an air of mystery.
+Plus, the lack of leaves and branches makes for big views in every direction.

 For advice on staying safe from the hazards of falling trees or branches, we turned to some of the situational awareness strategies used by WTA's trail maintenance team.
-Here are some of the tips and guidelines they use to keep volunteers safe in the forest.
+Here are some of the tips and guidelines they use to stay safe in a burned forest.

 Be Alert, Know When Not To Go